 Since Connecticut’s founding, our state has led innovation in government, culture, industry and education.
 From our nation’s first law school to the first academy in New England for African American women, and the America School for the Deaf, Connecticut’s champions to expand access to education have historically been a source of pride and leadership.

-Many parents, members of the faith-based community, non-profit organizations, and schools in Connecticut have cried out at the injustice of educational inequity and are committed to addressing it in significant ways.
-These dedicated champions have been and continue to be integral to our partnership with the communities of Bridgeport, Hartford, New Haven, and Windham where we contribute to efforts to expand excellent educational opportunities for more students.
+Parents, community members, non-profit organizations, and schools in Connecticut have cried out at the injustice of educational inequity and are committed to addressing it in significant ways.
+These dedicated champions have been and continue to be integral to our partnership with the communities of Bridgeport, Hartford, New Haven, and Windham where we contribute to efforts to expand excellent educational opportunities for all students.

-We recruit, train, and develop college graduates and career-changing professionals as one additional source of teaching talent.
-Over time our alumni commit their passion, strengths and experience to addressing the issues of education and poverty.
-Today more than 550 TFA alumni in Connecticut contribute long-term leadership in classrooms, in school and district leadership, in non-profits, and across sectors to influence positive progress toward our state’s promise of excellent educational access in under-resourced schools and communities.
+Today more than 630 of our alumni contribute to long-term leadership in classrooms, in school and district leadership, in non-profits, and across sectors to influence positive progress toward our state’s promise of excellent educational access in under-resourced schools and communities.

-Today, a growing number of examples are proving that when students’ needs are supported and they are held to high expectations, all students have the potential to succeed.
+A growing number of examples prove that when students’ needs are supported and they are held to high expectations, all students have the potential to succeed.
 With our school communities, we want to help lead and build tremendous urgency to ensure that these examples are no longer the exception, but the rule.